Yelyzaveta Yasko: Civic activity

 In 2008–2014, Yasko was actively engaged in student life at Taras Shevchenko National University.
 She was involved in events' management and student government activities.
 She also has been writing for student newspapers and organizing music concerts, theatre plays and academic conferences.

 Yasko was also a member of the Science Community at Faculty of Philosophy and received numerous diplomas for the best research papers at conferences in politics and international affairs.

 In 2011–2013 she was a scholar of Zavtra.ua national leaders program, founded a social and cultural project "Play For Change", aimed at drawing the attention of the youth towards social problems.

-She actively participated in the 2014 Ukrainian 2014 Ukrainian revolution.
+She actively participated in the 2014 Ukrainian revolution.

 During 2014–2015 Yasko was a scholar of the European Forum Alpbach.
 In 2014 she also represented Ukraine at an international young leaders program Clinton Global Initiative University.

 In 2015, along with Ukrainian Ministry of Foreign Affairs, Yasko was actively involved in organizing and hosting a music diplomacy event in support of Ukrainian political prisoners illegally detained in Russia.
 She also founded a startup "Kyiv Music Labs" to promote Ukrainian music and support Ukrainian musicians.

 Member of the Swiss peacemaking initiative Caux Initiative of Change.
 In 2016 she did Caux Scholars Program, a training course on restorative justice, leadership and conflict resolution.
 In 2018 and 2019 she co-organized the annual conference Caux Dialogue on Land and Security.

 She launched the Yellow Blue Strategy Fund.
 The website states that this is a fund for the cultural promotion of Ukraine and of freedom, and the fund's mission is the cultural integration of Ukraine and its promotion in the world.
 The organization's activities are aimed at supporting the cultural communication of the regions of Ukraine, and high-quality, effective promotion of Ukraine abroad.